 Obviously, this will take some time depending on how much money you originally put down on the house.
-If you put no money down, it’s probably going to take — at the very least — several years more than if you put 5 percent or 10 percent down at the time of purchase.

 Not every type of home improvement adds substantial value to your home.
 In fact, many upgrades don’t even bring you any return beyond what you spent making the upgrades.

-Typically kitchen and bathroom remodels add value, whereas things like adding pools do not.
-According to the National Association of Realtors, exterior remodel projects such as adding a new entry door and repainting the stucco tend to get home owners the most return on their investment.
+Typically, kitchen and bathroom remodels add value, whereas things like adding pools do not.
+According to the National Association of Realtors, exterior remodel projects such as adding a new entry door and repainting the stucco tend to get homeowners the most return on their investment.
 After exterior projects, minor kitchen remodels and adding attic bedrooms bring the next best return on your money.

-The Homeowner’s Protection Act states that mortgage lenders are required to cancel your private mortgage insurance once your loan has been paid down to 78 percent of the principal loan amount, as long as you are current on your payments.
+The Homeowner’s Protection Act states that mortgage lenders are required to cancel your private mortgage insurance once your loan has been paid down to 78% of the principal loan amount, as long as you are current on your payments.
 This does not apply for all FHA loans, but it does for conventional Fannie and Freddie Mac owned loans.
 So if you’re not in a rush and you’d rather wait for your lender to get the process started, just keep paying and they will contact you when the time comes.